Aly Bain and Phil Cunningham 2020

 @ The Maltings, BerwickBook Now

-The pair have won the BBC Radio 2 Folk Awards – BEST DUO Award and been nominated in the Scottish Traditional Music Awards for ’Live Act of the Year’
+Aly & Phil have won numerous awards including the BBC Radio 2 Folk Awards – BEST DUO Award and have been nominated in the Scottish Traditional Music Awards for ’Live Act of the Year.’

-PHIL CUNNINGHAM is a world famous accordion player and composer.
-He was nominated in 1996 in The Scotsman as one of ‘Scotland’s most influential people’.
-In recent years Phil’s work load has included numerous commissions for TV and film and an increasing amount of work as musical director for television and theatrical events.
-His ‘Highlands and Islands Suite’ and other collaborations have been a highlight of Celtic Connections in Glasgow.
+Phil Cunningham is a world famous accordion player and composer and was nominated in 1996 by The Scotsman as one of ‘Scotland’s most influential people’.
+In recent years Phil’s work-load has included many commissions for TV and film and an increasing amount of work as musical director for television and theatrical events.
+His ‘Highlands and Islands Suite’ and other collaborations have been a highlight of Glasgow’s Celtic Connections Festivals.
 In 2002 Phil received an MBE for his contribution to Scottish music.
 His musical documentaries are regularly seen on TV screens invariably involving his passion for the accordion.
-He has produced and recorded with top musicians including Mark Knopfler for whom he played on ‘Get Lucky’ and ‘Privateering.’
+He has produced and recorded with top musicians including James Taylor, Rosanne Cash, Midge Ure

 Unable to display Facebook posts.